A New Paradigm For The Mall REIT Sector

 Fundamentals Are Strong

-In Q3-17 GGP’s Same Store NOI increased 2%, an increase from last quarter's increase of 0.7%.
+In Q3-17, GGP’s Same Store NOI increased 2%, an increase from last quarter's increase of 0.7%.
 The company NOI increased nearly 3%, up from last quarter's rate of 1.3%.

 EBITDA increased nearly 5%, up from last quarter's rate of 1.5% and FFO per share came in as a strong $0.37, in line with expectations and up nearly 7% over Q3-16.